(Originally written approximately 2005)

 In Dr. frames e-mail, he quoted the Westminster confession of Faith, Section 10, paragraph 3.
 See the WCF 10 for context

 - Westminster Confession of Faith, 10:3, "Elect infants, dying in infancy, are regenerated, and saved by Christ, through the Spirit, who works when, and where, and how He pleases: so also are all other elect persons who are incapable of being outwardly called by the ministry of the Word."

 - The 1689 Baptist Confession of Faith which is derived from the 1647 Westminster Confession of Faith, 10:3, "Infants dying in infancy are regenerated and saved by Christ through the Spirit who works when and where and how he pleases.
 So also are all elect persons regenerated who are incapable of being outwardly called by the ministry of the word."

-Since Surphing is Reformed, perhaps the WCF and BCF, should carry significant weight, depending on which Confession she affirms.
-According to both the WCF and the BCF it is quite possible be regenerated without knowledge of Christ, i.e., saved infants and presumably the mentally challenged.
+Since Surphing is Reformed, perhaps the WCF and BCF should carry significant weight, depending on which Confession she affirms.
+According to both the WCF and the BCF, it is quite possible to be regenerated without knowledge of Christ, i.e., saved infants and presumably the mentally challenged.
 Whether or not a person agrees with the WCF and BCF here isn't the point.
-Rather, it is to establish that according to a very well respected Reformed Confessions, my position is certainly possible.
+Rather, it is to establish that according to a very well-respected Reformed Confessions, my position is certainly possible.

 My encounter with and "Surphing" and "Christ Alone"